khiav223577/active_model_cachers/README.md

 [![Code Climate](https://codeclimate.com/github/khiav223577/active_model_cachers/badges/gpa.svg)](https://codeclimate.com/github/khiav223577/active_model_cachers)
 [![Test Coverage](https://codeclimate.com/github/khiav223577/active_model_cachers/badges/coverage.svg)](https://codeclimate.com/github/khiav223577/active_model_cachers/coverage)

 Provide cachers to the model so that you could specify which you want to cache.
-Data will be cached at `Rails.cache` and also application level via `RequestStore` to cache result from backend cache store.
+Data will be cached at `Rails.cache` and also at application level via `RequestStore` to cache values between requests.
 Cachers will maintain cached objects and expire them when they are changed (by update, destroy, and delete).

 ## Installation